dpayne/cli-visualizer/README.md

 In order to show the colors, you need a terminal with 256 color support.`rxvt-unicode` out of the box.

-For xterm, the default `$TERM` setting needs to be changed to `xterm-256color`.
+For xterm, the default `$TERM` setting needs to be changed to `rxvt-256color`.
 To change this run

-    export TERM=xterm-256color
+    export TERM=rxvt-256color

+Setting TERM to `xterm-256color` may also work but seems to cause issues with rendering of the visualizers in some terminals.

 ### Ubuntu